On the two-dimensional Schr\"odinger operator with an attractive potential of the Bessel-Macdonald type: Summary and perspectives

 \section{\bf Summary and perspectives}

 In this work we have demonstrated the self-adjointness of the non-relativistic hamiltonian operator for any three space-time dimensional quantum electrodynamics model (QED$_3$) exhibiting an attractive scattering potential of the type $V(r)=-\alpha K_0(\beta r)$.
-We also obtained information about the discrete and essential spectra of the Schr\"odinger operator modelling the non-relativistic approximation of the model.
+We also obtained information about the discrete and essential spectra of the Schr\"odinger operator modeling the non-relativistic approximation of the model.
 We have proved the existence of two-quantum bound states and computed the upper limit number of these bound states for any value of the angular momentum, $m$.
-In passing, we obtain an explicit estimate for the energy gap in case of zero angular momentum.
-This result is fundamental for high-$T_c$ superconductors.
+In addition to that, we obtain an explicit estimate for the energy gap in case of zero angular momentum.
+This result seems to be relevant for either $s$-wave Cooper pairing-type high-$T_c$ superconductors~\cite{high-Tc,christiansen-delcima-ferreira-helayel} or $s$-wave electron-polaron--electron-polaron bound states, the $s$-wave bipolarons, in mass-gap graphene systems~\cite{graphene,graphene1,graphene2}.
 For future investigations, we aim: $(i)$ pursue possible applications to two-dimensional materials such as high-$T_c$ superconductors, graphene and topological insulators; $(ii)$ to study computationally and analytically the dynamics and thermodynamics of two-dimensional fermion gas interacting via the scattering potential $V(r)=-\alpha K_0(\beta r)$, as well as verify possible phase transitions and compute critical parameters.
 On the other hand, from the theoretical point of view, the stability of such two-quasiparticle bound states is an issue to be analyzed, including: $(iii)$ the presence of applied magnetic fields and their interaction with the quanta spin; $(iv)$ the relativistic kinematics, where $\sqrt{-\Delta}$ replaces $-\Delta$ in the kinetic energy; $(v)$ models with kinetic energy described by the Dirac operator.
 All of these issues are in progress.